learn-co-curriculum/dsc-correlation-covariance/README.md

 sigma(xy) = Calculated covariance
 ```

-Note: For sample correlation , we divide by (n-1) due to the principle called Bessel's correction.
+Note: For sample covariance , we divide by (n-1) due to the principle called Bessel's correction.
 [Here is a mathematical proof for this.](https://lazyprogrammer.me/covariance-matrix-divide-by-n-or-n-1/).
 We shall visit this point again later in the course to see its impact on the outcome.
 A general proof for covariance is available [here](https://math.tutorvista.com/statistics/covariance.html)

 ### Interpreting Covariance values